 - KRS 208 Recreation Services in Contemporary Society (summer session Study Abroad Center) - click here for more info

 - Programs offered through the Mānoa International Exchange Office - Outbound.

-- Scholarship/grant/financial aid opportunities for students (compiled by IASP)
+- Scholarship/grant/financial aid opportunities for students (both UH and non-UH sources, compiled by IASP)

-- Grant opportunities for faculty exchange and projects (compiled by IASP)
+- Grant opportunities for faculty exchange and projects (both UH and non-UH, compiled by IASP)

 - Various funded opportunities for faculty, staff and students through programs offered by the Bureau of Educational and Cultural Affairs - for U.S. citizens as well as non-U.S. citizens.